Find Affordable College Courses

 Read More…

-Bunker Hill Community College did quite well in this year’s ranking of the best value schools for education students.
-It came in at #11 on the list.
+Bunker Hill Community College ranked #11 on this year’s Best Value Education Schools in the New England Region list.
 Located in the large city of Boston, BHCC is a public school with a moderately-sized student population.

 BHCC undergraduate students pay an average of $10,224 in tuition and fees each year.

-As a testament to the quality of education it offers, BHCC also is in the top 15% of our Best Education Schools in the New England Region ranking.
+BHCC excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Education Schools in the New England Region list.

 #12